diegomarquez/game-builder/examples/game_object_nesting/README.md

 [bundles]: ../resources/bundles
 [bundle]: ../resources/bundles/nesting_bundle.js

+[css]: ./main.css
+[main]: ./main.js
+[index]: ./index.html
+[bootstrap]: ../src/bootstrap.js

+[game_object]: ../../src/hierarchy/game_object.js
+[renderer]: ../../src/components/rendering/renderer.js
+[game_object_container]: ../../src/hierarchy/game_object_container.js

+[basic_game_object]: ../resources/basic_game_object.js
+[box_renderer]: ../resources/box_renderer.js
+[basic_container]: ../resources/basic_container.js

 # Nest game objects into game object containers

-#### Nested game objects will follow the transformation matrix of their respective parent.
-Childs of a container will be drawn on top of their respective parent, in the order they where added.
+#### This example will be using a Container.
+You can add other game_objects as childs to these, and they will follow their parent everywhere using matrix transformations I do not understand.
+God bless them.
+The childs of a container are drawn on top of it in the order they were added.

 #### You can view this [example running][example]